diditong/full-stack-development/content/home/features.md

 Hello!
 I am Jiashuo Tong, an MSCS student at University of Southern California.
-Previously, I completed a B.S. and M.S. in Mechanical Engineering at University of Illinois Urbana-Champaign.
 Here is my LinkedIn profile: https://www.linkedin.com/in/jiashuotong/

-I have done several exciting projects and two rewarding internships in software development.
-I have tremendous interest in frontend/full stack engineering.
-I also enjoy learning numerical analysis and computer graphics.

 I created this website for two purposes:
 1. Document my practical and theoretical knowledge in software development, data structures, algorithms, programming languages, etc.
 2. Let people know about my past experiences and connect myself with potential job opportunities.

+I have project experiences with multiple languages and frameworks (Python, JavaScript, TypeScript, Java, C++, Spring Boot, Python Flask, React, Angular, MySQL, NoSQL, etc.).
+My strengths reside in designing and writing efficient algorithms to solve problems and utilizing cloud computing resources to increase productivity.

 Here is a list of links:
 1. For the past projects I have worked on, please click on